Install Hotjar heatmaps, recordings & polls on catalogs with Google Tag Manager

 2. In the Website field, enter your Flipsnack profile URL.
 If you don't know your profile URL, you should go to Branding - Brand Profile - Settings and copy the URL from the Default workspace profile URL field.
 If you are using a custom domain/ subdomain, copy that URL instead.

 It's very important to use your profile URL; otherwise, the integration will not work.

 Site owner: Select your organization from the list.

 Click Add site.

 5. You're done, but you will probably want to test the integration now.
-You can set up a heatmap or you can set up a feedback poll.
+For example, you can set up a heatmap or set up a feedback poll.

-You can obviously now create heatmaps, recordings and explore more options in Hotjar, which is an awesome tool.
+You can obviously now create heatmaps and recordings and explore more options in Hotjar, which is an awesome tool.

-If you want to activate heatmaps for your catalogs, you should remember that the heatmap is basically a static image of a webpage with click, scroll or mouse movements colors overlayed on top.
-This means that the static image will display the cover of your catalog.
+Important: If you want to activate heatmaps for your catalogs, you should remember that the heatmap is basically a static image of a webpage with click, scroll, or mouse movement colors overlayed on top.
+This means that the static image will display on the cover of your catalog.
 Hotjar will not create multiple individual heatmaps for all the pages of your catalogs.
 If you want to see how people interact with your catalogs, activate Hotjar recordings.

 If you have additional questions, let us know via Live chat.
 You might not get an instant answer if you have a technical issue, but we'll do our best to help as soon as possible.